 ENJOY A SLICE

-Fancy a slice of homemade cherry pie?
-How about apple, or banana cream, or that summer classic, lemon meringue?
+What peanuts and cracker jacks are to traditional baseball, pie is to snowshoe baseball.
 The highlight for many spectators at the weekly snowshoe baseball games is a slice of the 70 to 80 homemade pies sold at every game by area service clubs and community groups.

 The pie concession often sells out before the game even begins.
 If you’re lucky, you can buy a whole pie to take home with you—but only when there are pies left at game time, a rare occurrence.